Yala National Park: History

-In 1958, Game Ranger Liyanage John Stanley Fernando was photographed at Yala National Park with a rescued leopard cub, representing one of the earliest documented examples of human–wildlife coexistence in Sri Lanka’s conservation history.
+In 1958, Game Ranger Liyanage John Stanley Fernando was photographed at Yala National Park with a rescued leopard cub, capturing a moment in Sri Lanka's conservation history.
 The leopard cub was later transferred to the National Zoological Gardens in Dehiwala, Colombo, as part of early collaboration between the Department of Wildlife and the Zoo in animal care and rehabilitation.
-This image is preserved in a private family archive and is available on Wikimedia Commons as a historical record of Yala’s formative years in wildlife management.
+This image is preserved in a private family archive and is available on Wikimedia Commons as a historical record of Yala's formative years in wildlife management.